Skip to main content

 • Themes that have grown over recent years: Machine learning concepts within Quantitative Analysis, ongoing discussion of Expected Shortfall alongside Value at Risk, and increasing attention to climate-related financial risk have all been increasingly visible in recent FRM curricula.
 Whether and how these appear in 2026 is governed by the official Study Guide.

-• Exam delivery: The exam continues to be delivered exclusively as a computer-based test at Pearson VUE centres.
+• Exam delivery: The exam continues to be delivered exclusively as a computer-based test at PSI test centres.
 GARP has not used paper-based delivery for the FRM exams for several years.

 Key Takeaway: Always cross-check the 2026 FRM Study Guide on GARP's website for the definitive list of readings, learning objectives, and changes versus the prior year.
 If you are using 2025 prep material, identify any added or retired readings before relying on it.